delliott0000/PyDoorBuilder/API/README.md

-# API
+# PyDoorBuilder Server API
-This module documents the behaviour of the web API exposed by the Server module.
+This module documents the behaviour of the web API exposed by the [Server](https://github.com/delliott0000/PyDoorBuilder/tree/master/Server) module.
 It serves as a reference point for related development.

 The API uses the [HTTP](https://www.rfc-editor.org/rfc/rfc2616) and [WebSocket](https://www.rfc-editor.org/rfc/rfc6455) communication protocols.
 It also uses a custom subprotocol layered on top of WebSocket to keep interactions well-defined and predictable.